Hide and Seek with Gaia. Detectability of Predicted Thin-Disc Metal-Rich RR Lyrae Binaries in Gaia DR3 and DR4: Metal-rich and/or young RR Lyrae stars

 \citet{Zhang25} compared the kinematics of RRLs with those of O-rich Mira variables, whose ages can be independently estimated from their pulsation periods, and identified a metallicity-dependent gradient in the kinematically inferred ages of RRLs, with younger objects being systematically more metal-rich (see Figure \ref{fig:rrlage}).
 In particular, they found that RRLs with $\mathrm{[Fe/H]} \gtrsim -0.5$ are predominantly associated with intermediate-to-young disc populations, with characteristic ages $t_\mathrm{age} \lesssim 5$~Gyr.
 Direct evidence for the presence of RRLs in Population~I environments was reported by \citet{Mateu25}, who identified an RRL associated with the metal-rich ([Fe/H]$\approx -0.4$), intermediate-age (2–4~Gyr) open cluster Trumpler~5 \citep[][see Figure \ref{fig:rrlage}]{Donati15,Magrini23}.
 Although Trumpler~5 is often classified as an old and metal-poor open cluster (relative to other open clusters), it is significantly more metal-rich and younger than the bulk of the halo RRL population.
 This detection represents the first direct evidence that RRLs can also form in Population~I environments.
 Further studies have reported evidence for a significant population of RRLs in the Magellanic Clouds whose inferred age distribution is consistent with values spanning $\sim 1$–$8$~Gyr \citep{Cuevas24}.

 As already noted by \citet{Tam76}, the existence of metal-rich RRLs with intermediate or young ages is paradoxical, since their higher atmospheric opacity would instead favour residence in the red clump during the core-helium-burning phase.
 The formation of metal-rich and/or young RRLs therefore requires alternative explanations, such as a substantial enhancement of mass loss during the red giant branch phase ($\gtrsim 0.5\,\msun$; Figure \ref{fig:rrlage}, see also \citealt{Bono97a}).
 In this scenario, only a small hydrogen-rich envelope ($\sim 0.03-0.07\,\msun$) remains at the onset of core-helium burning, exposing the hot core and allowing the star to enter the instability strip.
 However, the mass-loss rates required by this mechanism, at least if they are mediated through stellar winds, are significantly larger than those typically inferred for red giant branch winds in dwarf galaxies, globular clusters and field stars ($\lesssim 0.3\,\msun$; see e.g. \citealt{Savino19,Tailo20,Brogaard24}).
+In particular, although studies of RGB winds in the metal-poor regime of globular clusters indicate increasing efficiency with metallicity (see e.g.\ \citealt{Howell25}), there is growing evidence that around [Fe/H]$\approx-1$ this trend reverses, making the wind mass-loss efficiency progressively smaller with increasing metallicity (see e.g.\ \citealt{Yaguang25,Howell26}).
+The production of metal-rich RRLs through standard wind mass loss thus appears unlikely.